katydid/katydid.github.io/_posts/2016-02-17-addingfunctions.md

 The constructor is responsible for:

-  - placing the parameters in the `struct`,
+  - placing the parameters in the `struct`, for later evaluation,
   - simplification of the function (optional),
   - trimming: calculating functions at compile time, if possible, and
-  - pre-calculating a hash of the function and whether the function has a variable.
+  - pre-calculating a hash of the function and whether the function's parameters has a variable.

 Each parameter is of type `Func`.
-The type `String` in this case is an interface which includes a `Func` type.
+For our example, `contains`, both parameters are of type `String`, which is an interface which inherits the `Func` type.

 {% highlight go %}
 type String interface {